 Breakdown by financial instrument

-The Maastricht debt can be grouped into the following categories according to the ESA95 classification:
+The Maastricht debt is divided into the following categories according to the ESA95 classification:

 - currency and deposits (AF.2);

-- securities other than shares, excluding financial derivatives (AF.33);
+- securities other than shares, excluding financial derivatives (AF.33), and

 - loans (AF.4).

 The breakdown of debt by financial instrument is presented in Figure 3.

 For 23 out of 25 countries the most used debt instrument was securities other than shares; between 46.4 % and 91.9 % of the general government debt was financed by securities issuance.
 Estonia and Latvia registered a different breakdown, with loans making up 85.7 % and 53.5 % respectively of the total debt.
 Significant loan to total debt ratios were also recorded in Ireland (44.5 %), Luxembourg (43.3 %) and Portugal (41.3 %).
 Currency and deposits represented less than 5 % of total debt for 22 countries.
 In contrast, they accounted for between 8.0 % and 9.6 % for Italy, Ireland and the United Kingdom.